-In the present situation, Microsoft Teams does not support multi-account sign in and if you need to use Microsoft Teams with two accounts, in all probabilities you would end up in a non-productive situation.
-It happens because you cannot check or swap through multiple accounts, you will have to sign out and sign back into your accounts.
+In the present situation, you’re facing Microsoft teams cannot sign in with different accounts.
+You need to use Microsoft teams add account, in all probability, you will end up in a non-productive situation.
+It happens because you cannot check or swap through multiple accounts; you will have to sign out and sign back into your accounts.
 But don’t worry.
 Till Microsoft adds support for multiple accounts to Microsoft Teams for desktop, here are a few workarounds that let you use multiple accounts on Teams.

 - Use Web App on different browsers